 Yes!
 We’ve had vegetarians, pescatarians, vegans, gluten-, dairy-, soy-, legume-, etc-free students over the years.
 Please let us know the specifics of your dietary needs with your application just so that can be prepared and can give you a sense of what your options will be for food in country.
 As with anywhere, if you are eating a very restrictive diet there will be less options available for you to eat than those that have no dietary restrictions.
 Good news is that plenty of food is available in both of our locations and it’s delicious.
 We’ll be able to point you in the right direction to meet all of your dietary needs and restrictions.

 What should I pack?
 Do I need any shots?
 Where will I get my travel visa?
 How much spending money will I need?

 Once you’ve been accepted into a program, we will send you an information packet that gives you the answers to these and many other logistical questions.
 We also recommend that you check the US State Department travel site for more information on travel to Kenya or Peru.

 Absolutely.
 We expect all our student athletes to benefit from the daily running, swimming, and/or strength training regimen and look for participants who are enthusiastic and interested in the overall experience.
-The facilities in which we stay are selected because they are well situated for athletic training across a range of sports.
+The facilities in which we stay have been selected because they are well situated for athletic training across a range of sports.
 In the past we have had student athletes who are national caliber distance runners, but also athletes from the following sports: lacrosse, basketball, wrestling, crew, Nordic skiing, field hockey, ice hockey, soccer, football, and swimming.